 Shortest Hike-In: Moderate –strenuous, 5.5 mile hike from Palomarin trailhead out of Bolinas

 Bike-in: Strenuous, 6.7 mile ride on the Stewart trail from Five Brooks trailhead

 The park also has boat or kayak campsites along Tomales Bay for groups of up to 25.
 These sites are on national park beaches on the west side of Tomales Bay and north of Tomales Bay State Park's Indian Beach.
 These sites are subject to seasonal closures and tides and require more careful planning.
 Campers must boat-in all their supplies including water, food, firewood and portable toilets.
 Limited camping is available at Marshall and Tomales beaches, where vault and/or portable toilets are provided.

 Things to Note

-- You must pick up a camping permit for your site assignment as well as a parking permit for each vehicle associated with your camping permit.
+- You must pick up a camping permit (at Bear Valley Visitor Center) for your site assignment as well as a parking permit for each vehicle associated with your camping permit.

 - Camping is limited to four nights per visit, with a maximum of 30 nights per year.

 - The minimum age of any camper is 18 unless accompanied by an adult.